amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Test-Engineering/Best-Practices/Playwright-Test-Automation-Guidelines.md

 ## Use of annotations for skipping tests with Native Playwright

 This relates to working on these repo's:

 - Eden (DAM E2E tests)

-- Qts-Clients (Cliend Manager E2E Tests)
+- Qts-Clients (Client Manager E2E Tests)

 - Qtui-front-end (Front-End E2E Tests)

 When maintaining tests, it is important to use the correct annotations to handle test logic effectively as required, ie, skipping tests.
 This is to ensure that the entire test suite is not unnecessarily run and to prevent false negatives.
 Integrating annotations into our Playwright workflow can dramatically improve our testing efficiency and enable us to gain precise control over which tests run and how they behave.